They say…

 Overall this Top Tastings selection exhibits a bias towards very strong beers demanding contemplative sipping, but I also have an affection for low gravity beers, which in many ways are a more demanding test of the brewer’s art.
 Ray Welton, creator of this 2.8% beer, says it’s the hardest of all his range to brew as there’s “less to work with”.

-Established styles of low gravity beer tend to use malt and sweetness to add character and body — think of mild, sweet stout or Dutch oud bruin — but Ray has adopted a different approach, brewing a pale and quite hoppy beer.
+Established styles of low gravity beer tend to use malt and sweetness to add character and body — think of mild, or Dutch oud bruin — but Ray has adopted a different approach, a pale and quite hoppy beer.
 The grist is mainly Optic pale malt with chocolate, amber, Munich, crystal and wheat malts, and Northdown and Bramling Cross hop varieties.

 The result is a coppery gold colour (mine was slightly hazy) with a fine bubbly white head.
 There’s a casky, lightly malty and hoppy aroma with a sweet note.
-The palate has a light malt base with citrus and hop flavours, blackcurranty around the edges, with a cleansing swallow leading to a notably peppery finish.
+The palate has a light malt base with citrus and pineapple hop flavours, blackcurranty around the edges, with a cleansing swallow leading to a notably peppery finish.
 It has to be said the body is slightly thin, perhaps a little too thin to support the big hop bouquet in adequate balance, but set against the achievement of getting so much flavour and complexity into so low a gravity, that’s a minor and perhaps inevitable flaw.
 Not a world-beater, agreed, but a welcome and worthwhile stitch in the tapestry.

 Pridenjoy will be off to a head start if the current campaign for the so-called “People’s Pint”, demanding the abolition of duty on beers of 2.8% or less, is successful.
 Such a move would inevitably prompt far more brewers to stretch their skills on low gravity beers and the results would be fascinating to taste.